A community heritage project based on the wartime experiences of a North East UK riverside community.

 Over the next four years there will be an enormous public focus on the centenary period of the First World War, 4th August, 2014 until 11th November, 2018 (the 100th anniversary of the signing of the Armistice with Germany).
 The nation will be reminded over the four years, by a series of important anniversary dates of key events, of the sacrifice of the nation, which brought personal loss to almost every family in the land.

 The former Borough of Tynemouth marked that loss with a Roll of Honour published in 1923 containing very brief details of some 1,700 local residents known to have lost their lives due to causes associated with the war and their service.
 The project has over the past four years (2010 to 2014) been preparing detailed biographies of those men, with the aim of reminding the population today of that loss and also to explore the social and economic consequences for the town and its inhabitants.

 Placing of individualised memorial markers on Tynemouth Borough residences (where property survives today) of men who were killed.
-Creation of a memorial garden at Linskill Community Centre, showing details of all casualties on a street by street basis.
 Markers to be placed from June 2014, Memorial garden open to public from 4th August 2014.

 To donate to the fund for the creation of the garden and placing of blue plaques please visit our memorials page.